xjamundx/site/hack.md

     $ npm install

-After that you will be able to run the edge version of JSHint using `bin/jshint` or build the release bundles using `node make.js build`.
+After that you will be able to run the edge version of JSHint using `bin/jshint` or build the release bundles using `bin/build`.

 #### Coding Style